baptisteArno/typebot.io/apps/docs/docs/privacy-policies.md

 ## Where is my data stored?

 Typebot relies on an AWS-managed database located in London (eu-west-2).
-More specifically it uses [Supabase](https://supabase.com/) as an overlay that handles many performance improvements and backups every day.

 ## Who can access my data

-Users are the exclusive owner of the data, only the Users and their Teammates can access the data.
+Only the typebot's creator, his workspace teammates and collaborators he explicitely invited can access the data.

 ## For how long is my data kept?